-With the talk about gas boilers being discontinued in coming years, we’re often asked how an air source heat pump works. in this short post, we’ll explain all.
+With the talk about gas boilers being discontinued in coming years, we’re often asked how does a heat pump work? in this short post, we’ll explain all.

 Our project in Queensferry, working on the new Pupil Referral Unit at Plas Derwyn & Queensferry CP and the extension and refurbishment of the existing Plas Derwyn & Queensferry CP Primary School has a few very notable renewable technologies being deployed throughout the build.

 The first of these is the installation of three Mitsubishi Air Source Heat Pumps (ASHP’s).
 These are being used to heat the building and the water.

 To a layperson, an air sourced heat pump seems to work with “alchemy”.
 How can it seemingly create heat on the inside, when it’s cold outside?

 Perhaps the easiest thing to do is to explain how a heat pump works.

 How does a heat pump work?

 An air source heat pump does look a little like it’s breaking the laws of thermodynamics, which says that energy cannot be created or destroyed.
 The way it works however, is quite simple.
 It’s often described as a refrigerator in reverse.
 Rather than cooling the air, the system is reversed and the air is warmed.
 If you feel the warmth at the back of your fridge, it starts to make sense.